GDP-compliant nature packaging for Pharma and Life Science Industry – natural, reliable, cooled

 What has to be taken into consideration when packing the Landbox?

-The cooling performance is strongly dependent on the outside temperatures, the amount of gel packs, temperature of the goods, volume inside the box and the composition of goods inside the Landbox.
-Especially meeting the “cool” range (2-8 °C) the optimal packing composition varies from season to season.
-Our customers receive seasonally different packing recommendations that were validated in our climate chambers.
+Optimizing the cooling performance of the Landbox relies on several factors, including outside temperatures, the quantity of gel packs, the temperature of the goods, internal volume, and goods composition within the Landbox.
+Achieving the ideal packing configuration, particularly within the ‘cool’ temperature range (2-8°C), may vary from season to season.
+Our customers receive season-specific packing recommendations, validated in our climate chambers.

 How eco-friendly is the Landbox?